Kokimchi/Window-Server-2022-AD-Setup/README.md

 Step 3: Run through the Wizard.

-- Step 3a: Role-based or feature-based or Remote Desktop Services Installation
+- Step 3a: Role-based feature-based or Remote Desktop Services Installation.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/386abc51-8a02-4f19-ad7d-ecde9103426a)
 - Step 3b: Select the Server you're working with and one you'd like to install AD & DNS Server on.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/0af9d17b-c7d7-40b7-80b0-c94941a31cd8)